 The union of Earth and Water is designed to bring wealth and prosperity for all of mankind, Rubens has drawn on the influence of Italian art and the classical statues from antiquity in his creation of this masterpiece.

 In February 1622 Rubens was commissioned to produce a large series of paintings, The Life of Marie de' Medici.
 Marie was the second wife of King Henry IV of France.
-Following her husbands assassination in 1610 she became regent until her son, the future King Louis XIII, came of age.
+Following her husband's assassination in 1610, she became regent until her son, the future King Louis XIII, came of age.

-The Medici were great patrons of renaissance art and Marie herself was famed for her own artistic patronage.
+The Medici were great patrons of Renaissance art and Marie herself was famed for her own artistic patronage.

 It's difficult to imagine a modern-day Queen posing, bare-breasted, for an official portrait!